 The first people ever to crack open a watermelon must have thought they hit the jackpot (let's set aside the fact that jackpots might not have been a thing back then).
 Full of water to quench the thirst and meaty fruit to fill the tummy, plus it comes in its own weatherproof package?
 Thank you, Mother Nature!
 But it's that solid rind that makes it hard to guess what's inside: Is it ripe and juicy or dry and mealy?
 Here's how to know at a glance, plus tips for storing watermelon and favorite watermelon recipes.

 It can be a little tricky to know beforehand what you'll find when you slice open a whole watermelon.
-But if you know what to look for, you've got a better chance of picking out a good one:
+But if you know what to look for, you've got a better chance of picking a good one.
+Here's how to choose a ripe watermelon:

-Knock, Knock.
+Knock, Knock, Who's There?
+A Ripe Melon, Maybe.
 Some folks swear by this: A ripe watermelon will sound hollow when you tap it.
 If it's mushy inside, the sound will be muted.

 Despite your best efforts at choosing a perfect melon, you might still end up with a watermelon whose inner flesh has cracked wide open.
 This condition is called hollow heart, and while it might be disconcerting to look at, it doesn't affect the taste or quality of the melon.
 Agricultural scientists used to think it was caused by irregular growth periods in the field, but now they suspect a lack of pollination resulting in a failure of seed production.